mkovarik/mysite/src/math110/00_syllabus.md

 # Math 110 (Statistics I)

+**NOTE: AS OF NOVEMBER 1st, I WILL NO LONGER BE THE INSTRUCTOR FOR MATH 110.
+THIS WEBSITE IS THEREFORE DEFUNCT.**

 This is the course website for sections 02 and 81 of Math 110, Statistics I. It contains lecture notes, homework assignments, and course-related news.